josephvoss/josephvoss.github.io/projects.md

 #### August 2015 to December 2015

-During my Mechanical Engineering Computational Methods class the professor explained the basic operation of a processor, which re-ignited my interest in the function of low level logic gate operations.
+During my Mechanical Engineering Computational Methods class, the professor explained the basic operation of a processor.
+This  re-ignited my interest in the function of low level logic gate operations.
 Initially I used logic-gate modeling software to try and design basic components like an Arithmetic Logic Unit, but after making some progress I moved to designing these components in Verilog so it could be ported to